dhari001/dhari001/README.md

 ### ⏰ Current
-- 💻 I am doing my Summer 2022 CO-OP at [Flipp](https://flipp.com/home) as a Software Developer.
+- 💻 I am doing my Summer and Fall 2022 CO-OP at [Flipp](https://flipp.com/home) as a Software Developer.
 - 💬 Ask me about my role as a CTO at [Software for Love](https://www.softwareforlove.com/)
-- 💡 I'm curious about data and am trying to learn how to clean and create softwares with big data sets
+- 💡 I'm curious about Android architecture and how to design it to keep up with the ever evolving new design patterns